kipcole9/money/README.md

 - Money formatting output using the hex package [ex_cldr](https://hex.pm/packages/ex_cldr) that correctly rounds to the appropriate number of fractional digits and to the correct rounding increment for currencies that have minimum cash increments (like the Swiss Franc and Australian Dollar)

+## Why yet another Money package?

+* Fully localized formatting and rounding using [ex_cldr](https://hex.pm/packages/ex_cldr)

+* Provides serialization to Postgres using a custom type that keeps both the currency code and the amount together removing a source of potential error

+* Uses the `Decimal` type in Elixir and the Postgres `numeric` type to preserve precision

 ## Examples

 ###Creating a new %Money{} struct: